-Status and trend for this component of the indicator will remain the same from the first year report as 'on track' for Rarotonga and 'of concern' for the Pa Enua with an upward trend but will be subject to change once the Census 2016 information is available.
+Status and trend for this component of the indicator will remain the same from the first year report as 'on track' for Rarotonga and 'of concern' for the Pa Enua with an upward trend.
+The Census 2016 has seen improvements to the access to water.
+Use of the main public water mains has slightly decreased but piping from water tanks to inside homes has increased dramatically.